wso2-attic/ballerina-integrator/README.md

 For example, when transferring money if the transaction fails during deposit operation, then the withdrawal operation that carried out prior to deposit operation also needs to be rolled back.
 If not we will end up in a state where transferor loses money.
 Therefore, in order to ensure the atomicity (all or nothing property), we need to perform the money transfer operation as a transaction.

 This example explains three different scenarios where one user tries to transfer money from his/her account to another user's account.
-The first scenario shows a successful transaction whereas the other to scenarios fail due to unique reasons.
+The first scenario shows a successful transaction whereas the other two scenarios fail due to unique reasons.
 You can observe how transactions using Ballerina ensure the 'ACID' properties through this example.

 ## <a name="pre-req"></a> Prerequisites